 - 1 tsp cinnamon

 - 3T white or apple cider vinegar

 - 3T flour

 - 2T gluten-free oats

 - 2-3 T coconut oil - softened but not melted

 - Slice 3-4 slits into the sweet potato, wrap in foil, and bake at 400F 30-40 minutes until very soft.
 This can be done up to 3 days in advance.

-- Vigorously whisk together the lucuma fruit powder, brown sugar, walnut oil and vanilla until very smooth.
+- Preheat oven to 375F.
+Vigorously whisk together the lucuma fruit powder, brown sugar, walnut oil and vanilla until very smooth.
 Next stir in the sweet potato and milk, until mostly smooth, but it's ok if a bit of texture remains.

 - In a separate bowl, combine the dry ingredients, then mix into the wet, just until combined.
 Finally, fold in the vinegar evenly throughout, as this creates the "egg" reaction with the baking soda, and you'll notice the texture of the batter change.
-Distribute the batter into 12-13 greased muffin tins, and press the crushed walnuts on top.
+Distribute the batter into 12-14 lined or greased muffin tins.

 - Last, combine the dry ingredients of the crumb topping.
-Cut in the softened coconut oil, until the entirely mixture becomes crumby.
-Evenly distribute amongst the tops of the muffins, gently pressing into each so the crumbs adheres to each muffin.
-Bake at 400F 15-18 min.
+Cut in the softened coconut oil, until the entirely mixture becomes crumbly, then stir in the walnut pieces.
+Evenly distribute amongst the tops of the muffins, gently pressing into each so the crumbs adhere to each muffin.
+Bake at 375F 19-21 min.
 Best served the day of, otherwise should be stored in an air tight container.